BitPhinix/slate-yjs/docs/api/slate-yjs-core/yjs-plugin.md

 **`disconnect: () => void`**

 Disconnect the editor from the shared type by detaching the appropriate event handlers and flushing the local changes.

+**`isLocalOrigin: (origin: unknown) => void`**

+Determine whether a origin is local.
+I.e. whether changes to the yjs document with this origin should be applied to the slate doc.

 ### Instance fields